Dromediansk/mp-blog/src/markdown-pages/build-website-principles.md

 _**How to actually test keyboard accessibility?**_ <br>
 Simply use your webpage without a mouse.
 If you find that you can’t access certain elements or that navigating is difficult, you can pinpoint those issues and address them.
 To help you out with this, WebAIM provides a handy [guide for keyboard accessibility design](https://webaim.org/techniques/keyboard/).

+> “If you think good design is expensive, you should look at the cost of bad design.”
+> – Ralf Speth

 I believe these 4 principles are key to have better more-accessible website, which would be easy to maintain and also would bring you greater success in your journey.